 What are the fundamental principles behind Zero Trust’s success?
 Let’s take a moment and explore a few.

-This key principle involves breaking networks into separate zones to compartmentalize the damage should a breach occur.
-Like firemen locking off sections of a building to control a fire, micro-segmentation reduces the immediate attack surface and gives security teams more control over lateral movement.
+This fundamental principle involves breaking networks into separate zones to compartmentalize the damage should a breach occur.
+Like firefighters locking off sections of a building to control a fire, micro-segmentation reduces the immediate attack surface and gives security teams more control over lateral movement.

 Multi-factor authentication (MFA)